marialuisaleone/unit-testing-exercise/README.md

 Follow these steps:

+1. Clones this repository;
-1. Open `unit-test-exercise.js`;
+2. Open `unit-test-exercise.js`;
-2. Find the comments that say "Fill in the logic for your test here";
+3. Find the comments that say "Fill in the logic for your test here";
-3. These comments are inside some pre-filled functions which represent different test cases;
+4. These comments are inside some pre-filled functions which represent different test cases;
-4. These test cases have generic names (**_test1_**, **_test2_**, etc.).
+5. These test cases have generic names (**_test1_**, **_test2_**, etc.).
 Change them to reflect what you are trying to test.
-5. Replace the "Fill in the logic for your test here" comments with the logic for your tests;
+6. Replace the "Fill in the logic for your test here" comments with the logic for your tests;
-6. Run all tests by opening `unit-test-exercise.html` in the browser.
+7. Run all tests by opening `unit-test-exercise.html` in the browser.
-7. Are your tests passing?
+8. Are your tests passing?

 ## Extra hints and help